hmatuschek/qdmr/doc/reveng/hytera/README.md

 ## Read request payload
+**Not all read requests follow this format exactly.
+The majority does.**

 ```
    +---------+---------+---------+---------+---------+---------+---------+---------+
 00 | Unknown           | Memory page?      | 0x01    | 0x0c    | 0x00    | 0x00    |